 - Edwards Deming

 The problem with metrics is that they can tell you what’s going wrong but not why.
-If you’ve ever used Google analytics, you’ve experienced this same feeling.
-Google analytics alone spits out over a thousand different numbers.
-While its interesting data, unless you can quickly turn this data into insights that drive business results, you aren’t making progress.
+If you’ve ever used Google Analytics, you’ve experienced this same feeling.
+Google Analytics alone spits out over a thousand different numbers.
+While it's interesting data, unless you can quickly turn this data into insights that drive business results, you aren’t making progress.

 In today’s world, where we can measure almost anything, it’s increasingly important to know what to measure.
 Mary needed a solution.

 She organized her team into departments, assigned each one a set of core metrics, and tied these metrics to their performance and compensation structure.
 Her sales team was tracked on accounts closed, the marketing team on leads generated, and the development team on product quality metrics.
 While these department-level KPIs were designed to drive focus and optimize for overall organizational throughput, they started having the opposite effect.

 For instance, sales quotas were typically met in the last week of the month.
 But customer cancelations (or churn) started going up while more deals were getting closed.
 Marketers were spending all their budget to generate hundreds of additional leads, but the overall conversion to paying customers wasn’t going up.
 And developers were busier than ever, building more features at an incredible pace.
 But customer retention and satisfaction were going down, not up.
 While these KPIs seemed well-intentioned in isolation, they weren’t working at a macro level.

 When all else fails, one can always fall back on revenue as a measure of progress.
 Not really.
 The problem with relying on revenue as a measure of progress is that revenue is generally a longer customer lifecycle event which can mean having to fly blind for a long time.
 And even when that revenue is realized, unless you can accurately tie it back to specific actions or events from the past, it is easy to confuse correlation for causality.
 This was rampant across Mary’s teams.